 How Much Money Can You Make Proofreading?

-According to salary.com the median salary for a proofreader is $52,202 per year.
+According to salary.com the median salary for an online proofreader is $52,202 per year.

 It also depends on your experience, the more experience you have, the more money you will make per hour.

 If you work for yourself, you get to determine how much you make.
 If you work for someone else, they are going to determine how much you make per hour.

 What Skills Do I Need To Become A Freelance Online Proofreader?